andradazoltan/yelp_db_and_concurrent_server/README.md

 ### Background

 This project uses an excerpt from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset).
-Specifically, the data comes in [JSON](https://en.wikipedia.org/wiki/JSON) format and is regarding restaurants, reviews of the restaurants, and user information (for those contributing reviews).The dataset is used to create and maintain a simple in-memory database with restaurants, users and reviews.
+Specifically, the data comes in [JSON](https://en.wikipedia.org/wiki/JSON) format and is regarding restaurants, reviews of the restaurants, and user information (for those contributing reviews).
+The dataset is used to create and maintain a simple in-memory database with restaurants, users and reviews.

 ### Part I: A Database as a Datatype